Erasmus+ for Training

 The Erasmus+ grant for training is composed of a daily allowance and a travel allowance.
 The grant is intended as a contribution towards additional expenses arising from the training, and is not meant to cover the total cost of your stay abroad.

-The amount is based on the duration of the training and the country in which the receiving organisation is located.
+The amount is based on the duration of the training (with a maximum of 14 days) and the country in which the receiving organisation is located.
 Erasmus+ countries are divided into three groups in terms of the amount of funds awarded: